 - Before you go ahead with your romantic proposal, make sure your marriage goals align with each other

-- Ensure that your man is secure enough to not feel emasculated at the thought of you proposing to him
+- Ensure that your man is secure enough to not feel emasculated at the thought of you asking him to marry you

-- Proposing to him would make you feel great about yourself and the relationship, foster mutual intimacy and security, improve your mental health, and will help you defy patriarchal norms
+- This romantic act would make you feel great about yourself and the relationship, foster mutual intimacy and security, improve your mental health, and will help you defy patriarchal norms

 - Propose to your boyfriend when he’s in a good mood, by including elements of your memories together or something specific to his personality, make him feel special and cared for, and surprise him in a way that is not necessarily expensive